7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 How to Get to Florence, Italy, By Train

-Florence is located in central Italy, as I’ve mentioned above, so how you get there depends on where you begin your trip.
+Florence is in central Italy, so your route depends on where you start.

-Overall, the city is well connected.
-If you’re coming from Venice like we were, there are many trains that can get you there in two hours.
+Overall, the city is well-connected.
+If you’re coming from Venice, many trains can get you there in two hours.

 To make the most of our time in Florence, we boarded an early morning train and arrived at the less busy Rifredi station at approximately midday.